 - Once I've registered, what do I need to do?

-You can register a business name online through our website.
+You can register your business name online using the Australian Government's Business Registration Service.

 The fees for registering a business name are: